Photo Credit: Rich Yaeger

 WHY THIS LAND?

-Designated as an International Dark Sky Park in 2017 due to the park’s exceptional night sky conditions and commitment to preserving the dark sky, land protection along the Obed Wild & Scenic River is important to limit potential light pollution.
-If sold to a private developer, structures could have been built along the riverbank or canyon rimrisking the sense of wildness.
+This land is along the exceptional Clear Creek, an area beloved by paddlers, climbers, and adventurers of all kinds.
+Designated as an International Dark Sky Park in 2017 due to the park’s exceptional night sky conditions and commitment to preserving the dark sky, land protection along the Obed Wild & Scenic River will limit potential light pollution as well as protect critical habitat and beautiful, clean waters.
+If sold to a private developer, structures could have been built along the riverbank or canyon rim—risking its sense of wildness.

 Numerous rare species have been documented in Clear Creek downstream of the property.
 These include the endangered hellbender (Cryptobranchus alleganiensis), threatened spotfin chub (Ermonax monachus), and deemed in need of management tangerine darter (Percina aurantiaca).
 The threatened Cumberland rosemary (Conradina verticillata) has been documented along the Clear Creek border of the property.